-To be prepared for short-term crises and to address global warming, we (and the rest of the world) need to begin putting in place a petroleum-independent model.
+To be prepared for short-term crises and to address global warming, our state, our nation, and the rest of the world need to begin putting in place a petroleum-independent model.
 Transportation is the best place to start.

 We envision a three-way mix of